A One-Day Aspen, Colorado Vacation

 Elevation Change: 78 ft

-No stop on your Aspen, Colorado vacation would be complete without some delicious cuisine.
-During our visit in Aspen, we went to Creperie du Village, a French restaurant that serves fondue, crepes, and many other French delicacies.
+We decided to have dinner at Creperie du Village, a French restaurant that serves fondue, crepes, and many other French delicacies.
 We enjoyed the unique ambiance and the beautifully displayed and deliciously prepared cuisine.

 Hours: 11:00am-11:00pm | Menu

 After a night of restful sleep at The Westin Snowmass Village, we woke up at 5 am to visit the Maroon Bells.
-We sat at Maroon Lake for hours watching the sunrise and taking in the beauty that surrounded us.
+The view of Maroon Bells is located right next to the parking lot so you don’t have to walk far to see this beauty!
+We sat at Maroon Lake for hours watching the sunrise and taking in the charm that surrounded us.

 There are two trails nearby that we would recommend: